-- What activities the applicant will conduct to achieve the proposed goals and objectives. - How the applicant will deliver or complete those activities.
-Describe how the proposed program will coordinate with existing anti-trafficking efforts. - When the activities will take place.
-Be sure to describe the two phases of the project. - Who in the applicant's organization will staff the activities, including key staff.
-At a minimum, one full-time employee (FTE) should serve as a coordinator/manager/director for the project.
+- What activities the applicant will conduct to achieve the proposed goals and objectives. - How the applicant will deliver or complete those activities. - When the activities will take place. - Who in the applicant's organization will staff the activities, including key staff.

-Proposal Narrative: Project Design and Implementation (Continued)
+Proposal Narrative: Project Design and Implementation

-- What are the roles and responsibilities of the lead agency, and the partner agencies and/or entities committed to the effort.
-Note: The lead agency should have partners and letters of intent (LOIs) and memoranda of understanding (MOUs) with the necessary partners/agencies needed to do this work. - Who will participate in and benefit from the activity.
-Describe how the perspective and input of human trafficking survivors have been or will be incorporated into the project design and implementation. - What deliverables, reports, and other items will be produced as part of the project (see required deliverables in the [Deliverables](#) section). - If the applicant plans to use subrecipients to help conduct the project, please name them (if they are known) or describe how the applicant will identify them.
+- Who will participate in and benefit from the activity. - What deliverables, reports, and other items will be produced as part of the project (if applicable). - If the applicant plans to use subrecipients or project partners to help conduct the project, please name them (if they are known) or describe how the applicant will identify them.
 Please describe their role in conducting project activities.